Excerpt from “Surviving In-Spite of Oneself”

 Some background: I’ve conducted or as a member of group participated in over three hundred interviews and performed an equal amount of paper screening.
 On the receiving side, I have been interviewed more than fifty times.
 In addition I've worked with friends, co-workers, and family to prepare them the job they were seeking.
 I reviewed their applications, resumes and assisted them in answering questions.
-All have thank me for the mentoring.

 Note: I can write extensively about poor management/supervision, and I do in the book under the section on management/supervision.
 Suffice it to say that the only thing you control is yourself, therefore you must maintain a positive attitude and approach.
-I cannot over emphasize the importance of a "positive attitude."
+I cannot over emphasize the importance of a "POSITIVE ATTITUDE."
 Do your best.

 Although the questions (appendix x) and tips that follow are primary jobs related, the basic premise of answering interview questions is applicable to all interviews.
 While there are no answers that will work for all interviews, there certainly are answers that will mean sudden death.
 I asked an applicant want he dislike on the job.
 His reply, “Blacks.”
 Needless to say he did not get the job.

-The are many reasons interviewers choose an applicant besides the answers to the questions.
+The are many reasons interviewers choose an applicant, besides the answers to the questions.
 I once hire a marginally qualified applicant because of his smile and positive attitude.
 He turned out to be a wonderful employee.
 You never really know what will endear you to an interviewer.

 Before you even start looking, you should figure out what you want to do.
-Then determine what you will need and how to get it.
+Then determine what you will need, and how to get it.
 Develop a strategy – with step-by-step goals.

-The next thing you should do is put together a job history and continually keep it up-dated; you never know when you’ll need it.
+The next thing you should do is put together a job history and continually keep it up-to-date; you never know when you’ll need it.
 You should do this long before you start looking for a position and you should keep it current.
 You really never know what is going to happen next; so Be Prepared.
 The job history should be well organized.
 Your file should include, at a minimum:

-Things to do prior to submitting an application and the interview
+Things to do prior to submitting an application and the interview:

 Visit the prospective place of employment.
 Speak to the person in the job and their supervisor.
-Speak to anyone that could provide useful information.
+Speak to anyone that can provide useful information.
 In addition, ask if there is an internship or if you can volunteer.
 Serving as an intern or volunteer will have several benefits.
 It will show your capabilities and enthusiasm.
 It will provide you with experience.
 The people will get to know you.
 While everything you do is important in the getting a job, this by far can do more for you than anything else.
-The reasons should be obvious but if they're not, you can email me at the feedback page and I'll be glad to discuss it with you.
+The reasons should be obvious, but if they're not, you can email me at the feedback page and I'll be glad to discuss it with you.

 There are several good reasons to do this.
-The more information you have about the position and organization the better prepared you'll be to fill out an application, do an appropriate resume, and answer questions – both oral and written.
-If you happen to meet a prospective interviewer, you can create a favorable image, by projecting interest, enthusiasm and motivation.
+The more information you have about the position and organization, the better prepared you'll be to fill out an application, do an appropriate resume, and answer questions – both oral and written.
+If you happen to meet a prospective interviewer, you can create a favorable image, by projecting interest, enthusiasm, and motivation.
 When interviewed you will have a better knowledge of the organization and its mission.
 You may also boost your motivation for getting the position.

 Always apply for a position you would like to have; you never know what might happen.